2016rshah/blog/posts/12-books-12-months-2021.md

 ### *All About Love* by bell hooks (June Bonus Round!)

-I picked this book up from the local library I pass everyday to and from work in Albuquerque.
-I had loved *See No Stranger* and wanted to read more about love as a concept. bell hooks had also been heavily cited in many of the things I've enjoyed reading, including *See No Stranger*.
+I'm spending the summer working at a Public Defender's office in Albuquerque, New Mexico.
+I picked this book up from the local library I pass everyday on my walk to and from my office.
+I had loved *See No Stranger* and wanted to read more about love as a concept.
+Bell hooks had also been heavily cited in many of the things I've enjoyed reading, including *See No Stranger*.
 So when I walked into the library and saw a central display with *All About Love* by bell hooks I was like "okay I know what I'm reading next lol".

 Unfortunately, I set my expectations too high, and felt this book didn't necessarily live up to them.